columnflow/columnflow/docs/user_guide/building_blocks/producers.md

 events = self[attach_coffea_behavior](events, collections=collections, **kwargs)
 ```

-- The weights for plotting should ideally be created in the ```ProduceColumns``` task when possible,
+- The weights for plotting should ideally be created in the
-after the selection and reduction of the data.
+{py:class}`~columnflow.tasks.production.ProduceColumns` task when possible, after the selection and
+reduction of the data.

 ## ProduceColumns task

-The ```ProduceColumns``` task runs a specific instance of the
+The {py:class}`~columnflow.tasks.production.ProduceColumns` task runs a specific instance of the
 {py:class}`~columnflow.production.Producer` class and stores the additional columns created in a
 parquet file.